garden-io/garden/docs/reference/module-types/kubernetes.md

 [localMode](#localmode) > containerName

-The name of the target remote container in the Kubernetes cluster.
+The name of the target container.
 The first available container will be used if this field is not defined.

 | Type     | Required |
 | -------- | -------- |